I’m really grateful for the AMS program and the people it’s brought into my life.Eliza Lloyd ’22 Brookfield, Conn.

-What advice would you give to students in the Class of 2025 who have been selected to be in the AMS program?
+What advice would you give to students who have been selected to be in the AMS program?

 Something that I did before coming to Colgate was identifying things that I was interested in, whether that be a major/minor, a student group, or some other Colgate program, and

 I reached out to people who would have insights on that opportunity.
 For example, I knew I wanted to study neuroscience, so in the first semester, I reached out to Professor Yoshino, who, at that time, had no idea who I was, and I asked to meet.
 He laid out a four-year academic plan for me in our first meeting and since then has helped me figure out what choices are best for me.
 I was also interested in the National Institutes of